stachyris/BIOL7800/final_project/proposal.md

-Title : Where the gaps are?
+#Where the gaps are?
 Analysing Vertnet database to find the global gaps in avian specimen collections.

-Name : Vinay K L
+Vinay K L